-- D. In Each School Building.
+D. In Each School Building.
 The building principal, the principal's designee, or the building supervisor (hereinafter the "building report taker") is the person responsible for receiving oral or written reports of harassment or violence prohibited by this policy at the building level.
 Any adult school district personnel who receives a report of harassment or violence prohibited by this policy shall inform the building report taker immediately.
 If the complaint involves the building report taker, the complaint shall be made or filed directly with the superintendent or the school district human rights officer by the reporting party or complainant.
-The building report taker shall ensure that this policy and its procedures, practices, consequences, and sanctions are fairly and fully implemented and shall serve as a primary contact on policy and procedural matters. - E. A teacher, school administrator, volunteer, contractor, or other school employee shall be particularly alert to possible situations, circumstances, or events that might include acts of harassment or violence.
+The building report taker shall ensure that this policy and its procedures, practices, consequences, and sanctions are fairly and fully implemented and shall serve as a primary contact on policy and procedural matters.

+E. A teacher, school administrator, volunteer, contractor, or other school employee shall be particularly alert to possible situations, circumstances, or events that might include acts of harassment or violence.
 Any such person who witnesses, observes, receives a report of, or has other knowledge or belief of conduct that may constitute harassment or violence shall make reasonable efforts to address and resolve the harassment or violence and shall inform the building report taker immediately.
-School district personnel who fail to inform the building report taker of conduct that may constitute harassment or violence or who fail to make reasonable efforts to address and resolve the harassment or violence in a timely manner may be subject to disciplinary action. - F. Upon receipt of a report, the building report taker must notify the school district human rights officer immediately, without screening or investigating the report.
+School district personnel who fail to inform the building report taker of conduct that may constitute harassment or violence or who fail to make reasonable efforts to address and resolve the to address and resolve the harassment or violence or violence or who fail to make reasonable efforts to address and resolve the harassment or violence or who fail to make reasonable efforts to address and resolve the harassment or violence in a timely manner may be subject to disciplinary action.

+F. Upon receipt of a report, the building report taker must notify the school district human rights officer immediately, without screening or investigating the report.
 The building report taker may request, but may not insist upon, a written complaint.
 A written statement of the facts alleged will be forwarded as soon as practicable by the building report taker to the human rights officer.
 If the report was given verbally, the building report taker shall personally reduce it to written form within 24 hours and forward it to the human rights officer.
-Failure to forward any harassment or violence report or complaint as provided herein may result in disciplinary action against the building report taker. - G. The school board hereby designates the Senior SPED instructor as the school district human rights officer(s) to receive reports or complaints of harassment or violence prohibited by this policy.
-If the complaint involves a human rights officer, the complaint shall be filed directly with the superintendent - H. The school district shall conspicuously post the name of the human rights officer(s), including mailing addresses and telephone numbers.
+Failure to forward any harassment or violence report or complaint as provided herein may result in disciplinary action against the building report taker.

+G. The school board hereby designates the Senior SPED instructor as the school district human rights officer(s) to receive reports or complaints of harassment or violence prohibited by this policy.
+If the complaint involves a human rights officer, the complaint shall be filed directly with the superintendent H. The school district shall conspicuously post the name of the human rights officer(s), including mailing addresses and telephone numbers.